o3de/sig-testing/meetings/meeting_template.md

 ### Open Roundtable Discussion

 * If there is an RFC ready for today leave time afterward to discuss it, or postpone the roundtable
-* State how the roundtable will operate, and then follow its steps:
+* First clarify how the roundtable will operate, and then follow each step:
-  * Invite all attendees to suggest additional topics, collecting multiple topics before starting discussion for as long as five minutes.
+  * Invite all attendees to suggest additional topics, collecting multiple topics before starting discussion (take at most five minutes)
+  * For each topic:
-  * For each topic, restate the prompt and ask the group for opinions (or ask topic requester to clarify)
+    * Restate the prompt, ask topic requester if they would like to clarify, and prompt the group for opinions
-    * Discuss each for around five minutes, or until discussion stops for one full minute
+    * Allow discussion for around five minutes, or until discussion stops for one full minute
     * Ask the topic requester to summarize their takeaways

 ### RFC Reading and Discussion